 Over the last three hundred years, Women Religious in the U.S. have created vast networks and infrastructure for community-building and community-serving.
-Much of that infrastructure is currently under-resourced and under-activated and over the next 5-10 years many orders will face stark decisions about what to do with their spiritual and worldly assets and how to continue their work in the world.
+Much of that infrastructure is currently under-resourced and under-activated and many orders are facing stark decisions about what to do with their spiritual and worldly assets and how to continue their work in the world.
 Millennials, motivated by a similar spirit of service, are actively building new organizations and networks, figuring out how to create the connective tissue and physical infrastructure to support their work in community, and hungry to learn from women who have such a depth of experience in collaborative leadership and service.

-Is there sufficient momentum, enthusiasm, commitment within each of these vastly different communities to create a genuine movement of ongoing exploration, collaboration, learning, under a shared, common call to serve those in need—in an ever-more-fractured world?
+Since our first Nuns & Nones gathering in November, 2016, we've uncovered significant momentum, enthusiasm, commitment within each of these communities to create a shared movement of ongoing exploration, collaboration, learning, under a common call to serve those in need—in an ever-more-fractured world.

 Who we are...